-An Applicant must notify the Commission of any material change in a project including, but not limited to, a change in:
+An Applicant must notify the Commission of any material change in a project including, but not limited to, a change to:

-- the number of buildings or units
+- Number of buildings or units

-- the identity of interest disclosure
+- Identity of interest disclosure

-- the Development Team
+- Development Team

-- legal counsel or another professional representative's information
+- Legal counsel or another professional representative's information

-- the project's Total Project Costs
+- Total Project Costs

-- the project's financing sources

-- anything that would result in a loss of Allocation Criteria points
+- Financing sources - Other changes that would result in the loss of Allocation Criteria points

-Material changes to an Application will be permitted only at the discretion of the MHCF Director.
-If the Applicant desires to make a material change to the Application after it has been submitted and the MHCF Director refuses to permit the change, the Application will be canceled.
-The Applicant must submit a new Application and fee according the deadlines or application timelines currently in effect.
+Material changes to an application will be permitted only at the discretion of the MHCF Director.
+If the Applicant desires to make a material change to their application after it has been submitted and the MHCF Director refuses to permit the change, the Application will be canceled.
+The Applicant must submit a new Application and fee according to the deadlines or application timelines currently in effect.
 If competitive application rounds are in place, the Applicant may need to wait until the next round.
 The MHCF Director will decide whether a change to the Application is material.